Unreal Robotics Lab: A High-Fidelity Robotics Simulator with Advanced Physics and Rendering: RELATED WORK

 \subsection{Robotics-Focused Simulation Platforms}

-Robotic simulation has made considerable progress, with numerous frameworks addressing challenges in physics accuracy, rendering quality, and real-time performance.
-This section reviews related work in three primary areas: robotics simulation platforms, comparisons of physics engines, and benchmarking of SLAM and navigation under adverse visual conditions.
-Several simulation platforms have been developed for robotic perception, control, and reinforcement learning, each with different trade-offs in realism and efficiency.
-Gazebo~\cite{koenig2004design} is a widely-used open-source simulator that supports multiple physics engines (ODE~\cite{koenig2004design}, Simbody~\cite{sherman2011simbody}, (Py)Bullet~\cite{coumans2016pybullet}, DART~\cite{lee2018dart}), although its rendering capabilities lag behind modern game-engine-based simulators.
-MuJoCo~\cite{todorov2012mujoco} excels in efficient and accurate physics modeling for robotic control but lacks built-in photorealistic rendering.
-GPU-accelerated platforms such as Isaac Orbit~\cite{mittal2023orbit} and Isaac Gym~\cite{makoviychuk2021isaac} enable large-scale reinforcement learning, prioritizing speed over advanced rendering.
-Isaac Sim~\cite{NVIDIA_Isaac_Sim}, built on NVIDIA Omniverse, provides extensible robotics simulation with high-fidelity physics via PhysX~\cite{nvidia_physx}—which excels in angular stability and scalability but may lag in accuracy for contact dynamics and linear stability compared to MuJoCo.
-Intel SPEAR~\cite{simulator_intelspear} provides photorealistic indoor environments suitable for embodied AI research.
-CARLA~\cite{dosovitskiy2017carla} and AirSim~\cite{shah2018airsim} leverage Unreal Engine for photorealistic urban and aerial simulations, with a focus on autonomous driving and drone applications.
-CARLA, in particular, emphasizes high-level decision-making, such as traffic light interactions and multi-agent traffic flow, rather than fine-grained vehicle dynamics like tire skidding.
-However, both simulators are largely domain-specific, limiting their utility for broader robotics applications beyond driving and aerial scenarios.
-RoboSuite~\cite{robosuite2020} and RoboCasa~\cite{robocasa2024} emphasize robotic manipulation using MuJoCo for precise physics but offer limited environmental complexity.
-Although most simulators prioritize either physics accuracy or visual realism, few achieve both.
-Our approach bridges this gap by integrating MuJoCo (precise physics) with Unreal Engine (state-of-the-art rendering), creating a high-fidelity simulation pipeline for diverse robotic applications.
+Several simulators target robotic perception, control, and reinforcement learning~\cite{ellis2022navigation, shanks2025dreamernav}, each with different trade-offs in realism and efficiency.
+Gazebo~\cite{koenig2004design} is a widely-used open-source platform that supports multiple physics engines (ODE~\cite{koenig2004design}, Simbody~\cite{sherman2011simbody}, Bullet~\cite{coumans2016pybullet}, DART~\cite{lee2018dart}), although its rendering lags behind modern game-engine solutions.
+MuJoCo~\cite{todorov2012mujoco} excels in accurate, efficient physics for control tasks but lacks built-in photorealistic rendering.
+GPU-accelerated frameworks such as Isaac Orbit~\cite{mittal2023orbit} and Isaac Gym~\cite{makoviychuk2021isaac} prioritise speed for large-scale reinforcement learning, while Isaac Sim~\cite{NVIDIA_Isaac_Sim} (built on NVIDIA Omniverse) uses PhysX~\cite{nvidia_physx} for scalability at the expense of contact-dynamics accuracy compared with MuJoCo.
+Intel SPEAR~\cite{simulator_intelspear} provides photorealistic indoor environments for embodied AI, and domain-specific simulators such as CARLA~\cite{dosovitskiy2017carla} and AirSim~\cite{shah2018airsim} leverage Unreal Engine for urban/aerial scenarios.
+Manipulation-focused suites RoboSuite~\cite{robosuite2020} and RoboCasa~\cite{robocasa2024} rely on MuJoCo physics but offer limited environmental complexity.